iot-lab-kiit/controlAC/README.md

 1. After uploading, open the Serial Monitor (set to 115200 baud) to view connection status.
 2. Once connected, access the web interface by entering the ESP8266's IP address in your web browser.
+3. Go to the esp_ip/file-upload url and upload all the contains of the data folder one at a time.
-3. Use the buttons on the interface to control power, temperature, fan speed, and mode of your AC unit.
+4. Use the buttons on the interface to control power, temperature, fan speed, and mode of your AC unit.

 ## Customization